 To bring oneself back to the present, various techniques and daily activities can be implemented to help students (and teachers!) regulate any anxious thoughts and feelings that may arise.

-In the mid-1900s, American psychotherapist and father of bioenergetics, Andrew Lowen, developed the concept of “grounding.”
+20th century American psychotherapist and father of bioenergetics, Alexander Lowen, developed the concept of “grounding.”
 Grounding encourages people to focus on the physical aspects of their surroundings to help them feel connected to the earth, rather than focusing on the anxiety or other emotion at hand.
 This allows people to ground themselves in the present rather than in their emotional thoughts.

 The grounding technique is rather simple and can be used by people of all ages when feeling over-whelmed or overstimulated, to center themselves back to the present:

 When an anxiety inducing event occurs, verbally or mentally list:

 - 5 things you can see,

 - 4 things you can hear,

 This allows the mind to focus on the “here and now” and de-escalates the heightened emotions.